-Here is a quick guide on how to migrate a Staging Server to Production in WPEngine.
+Here is a quick guide on migrating a Staging Server to Production in WPEngine.

-Before you start the migration, you will need to check to make sure content is identical on both websites.
+Before you start the migration, you will need to check to ensure the content is identical on both websites.

 The easiest way to check this is by visiting the XML sitemap on your website: /sitemap.xml